 Although Preferred Alternative 2 would set a longer recreational fishing season for greater amberjack than Alternative 1, it is expected to result in a smaller number of target trips.
-The reduction in target trips is due to the switch from a wave with a greater average number of trips to a wave with a relatively smaller average number of trips.
+The reduction in target trips, which assumes that fishing effort patterns remain constant, is due to the switch from a wave (reporting period) with a greater average number of trips to a wave with a relatively smaller average number of trips.
 Preferred Alternative 2 is expected to decrease the number of trips targeting greater amberjack by 195 trips and reduce PS to the for-hire sector by \$29,108 (\$2021).
-The longer greater amberjack recreational fishing season set by Preferred Alternative 2 would also be expected to result in economic benefits due to the greater flexibility afforded to charter operators.
-Preferred Alternative 2 would allow charter operators to adjust their fishing operations to mitigate unforeseen events by rescheduling trips to avoid adverse weather conditions.
+However, the longer greater amberjack recreational fishing season set by Preferred Alternative 2 would be expected to result in economic benefits due to the greater flexibility afforded to charter operators by the greater number of fishing days.
+Preferred

+Alternative 2 would allow charter operators more opportunity to adjust their fishing operations to mitigate unforeseen events by rescheduling trips to avoid adverse weather conditions.